jerwallace/aws-robomaker-workshops/content/workshop/dogfinder.md

    colcon build
    ```

-   :bulb: The initial ROS dependency and build process takes a longer time due to all the external packages that need to be downloaded, compiled, and/or installed.
+   The initial ROS dependency and build process takes a longer time due to all the external packages that need to be downloaded, compiled, and/or installed.
 As you make small changes to code and iterate, the build process becomes much faster.
 The initial build time is a good reason to size your Cloud9 IDE accordingly.

    At this point both robot and simulation application are ready.
 The simulation application will have the hexagon world ready with the TurtleBot3 centered, and the robot application has been built with native integration to CloudWatch Logs, Metric and Kinesis Video Streams; and boto3 support to send images to Amazon Rekognition for object detection.

-   However, since we cannot simulate from the Cloud9 IDE, continue to bundle both applications.
+   However, since we cannot simulate from the Cloud9 IDE,continue to bundle both applications.

 5. To bundle the robot application, from the **ROBOT TAB** execute the following: